Scouterna/j26-scoutnet-cache/README.md

 This server acts as a middleman between applications and Scoutnet.
 It:
 - Reformats responses from Scoutnet to make them easier to work with.
 For example, it makes HUB sections appear as real groups.
-- Provides an OpenAPI document on `/openapi` for better type safety.
+- Provides an OpenAPI document on `/openapi` for better type safety (also available at https://scouterna.github.io/j26-scoutnet-cache/openapi.json).
-- Provides human-readable API documentation on `/docs`.
+- Provides human-readable API documentation on `/docs` (also available at https://scouterna.github.io/j26-scoutnet-cache).
 - Caches responses to easen the burden on Scoutnet.

 It _does not_ have any form of authorization built in.
 If a system can access